How can we shore up defenses?

 - Use one interface for every element in the toolset to minimize training and skill level requirements

-Discover how a powerful network threat hunting platform built into a comprehensive IDPS solution can deliver improved protection by identifying the true scope and severity threats in your environment.
+Discover how a powerful network threat hunting platform built into a comprehensive IDPS solution can deliver improved protection by identifying the true scope and severity of threats in your environment.